-What are the proposed pipeline routes?
-How will the final routes be selected?
+What are the pipeline routes?

 In October 2020, we identified preferred routes for new pipelines in eastern Multnomah County and Clackamas County to connect the future filtration facility to our existing water system.
 These routes make use of existing easements and public rights-of-way where possible and will serve as a guide for pipeline design.
 We will continue to reach out to property owners along the routes to share more information as design moves forward.

 - Two ‘raw water’ pipes will carry water to the filtration facility.
 One of these raw water pipes will begin at our Hudson Road Intertie and follow our existing easement northwest, then travel west to the facility site in a tunnel.
 The second ‘raw water’ pipe will start at a new North Intertie on SE Lusted Road and travel west to the filtration facility site joining the first pipe at the tunnel.

 - Two ‘finished water’ pipes will carry treated water from the filtration facility to the existing system.
 One of these finished water pipes will head north from the filtration facility site, then west along SE Dodge Park Boulevard, cutting north to SE Lusted Road where it will travel west to the intersection with SE Altman Road (with possible extension to SE Pipeline Road).
 The second finished water pipe will head north from the filtration facility site, then west along SE Dodge Park Boulevard until SE Altman Road where it will head north until the intersection with SE Oxbow Drive.

 The preferred routes were identified using the results of two years of engineering and field work and community outreach.
 Our route selection criteria included consideration of resilience/reliability, capacity, constructability, permitting, environmental and community impacts, and ratepayer costs.

 What will happen to the dirt during pipeline construction?